Vamshi-dhar/Vamshi-dhar/README.md

 ### Hi there，I'm H K Vamshidhar 🙋‍♂️
 You have finally discovered my Github profile.
 Please feel free to clone/fork projects, raise issues and submit PRs if you think something could be better. <br>

-:point_right: Open source is something I'm interested in.
-:point_right: I am into automating machinr learning pipelines.
+:point_right: I am into automating machine learning pipelines.
 :point_right: Kubernetes and Kubeflow is an area I'm focusing on right now.
 ⚡ Currently Working at Flytxt mobile solutions.
 :chocolate_bar:TasteBuds :yum: